 Hero images are essentially large banners, usually visible above the fold of web pages.

 Obviously, these images somewhat relate to the nature of a website or its content.

 A well-designed hero banner and well-crafted marketing message are the best way to inform your website users what your website is about.
 Relevancy is key here.

 If you visit the homepage of FabrizioVanMarciano.com for instance, you’ll see that there’s a nice big hero section containing an image of myself working on my laptop in the background.

 My message is clear and concise and this helps to let people know what my website is about, and essentially, what I’m about too.

-Many other personal brands, coaching, consultancy websites make very effective use of hero-images and banners too, usually to help them establish a positive connection with their website visitors and on a personal level too.
+Many other personal brands, coaching, and consultancy websites make very effective use of hero images and banners too, usually to help them establish a positive connection with their website visitors and on a personal level too.